mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/provider_specifications.md

 related after all and should be extracted to their own separate specifications.

+### Specification Dependencies

+Specifications MAY depend on other specifications.
+Some specifications could include shared, overarching APIs that are useful in more than one capability.
+In these cases other dependencies may simply state that they depend on this.
+Dependencies MUST always refer to a specific version of another specification.

+If a specification declares a dependency on another, implementers MUST also implement this other specification.

 ### Capabilities

+Every FASP specification MAY define one or more capabilities.
+Capabilities are units of functionality that a fediverse server admin can enable or disable.

-Every FASP specification MUST define at least one capability.
-It MAY define more than one capability, but only if the capabilities are strongly related.
+If a specification defines more than one capability, the capabilities SHOULD be strongly related.
 This is the case for example when all capabilities rely on some shared functionality or if an update to the specification of one capability is expected to require an update of the other as well.

 For every capability defined, the specification MUST include a unique identifier.
 See section "Identifiers" above for more details.